Buying a Home Isn’t a Handshake Deal

 Selecting the Agent Who Suggests the Highest Price

 This mistake often involves an owner’s attachment to an overly optimistic selling price for their home, which an agent may encourage or use to highly influence the agent selection process.
-The prospective seller usually makes the best agent choice based on the services, problem-solving and negotiation expertise the agent can provide.
+The prospective seller usually makes the best agent choice based on the services, problem-solving, and negotiation expertise the agent can provide.

-Once that decision has been made, the first important action will be to determine the best pricing strategy for most effective marketing.
+Once that decision has been made, the first important action will be to determine the best pricing strategy for the most effective marketing.
 Starting out on the basis of an over-inflated listing price may result in a failure to sell for many months.

 Setting an Unrealistic List Price

-Sellers often think they can rely on an online valuation system such as Zillow or Trulia, but they don’t realize that there can be a variance of 10-20% between them, and that the online systems have limited information to utilize.
+Sellers often think they can rely on an online valuation system such as Zillow or Trulia, but they don’t realize that there can be a variance of 10-20% between them and that the online systems have limited information to utilize.
 Asking prices that are too high will fail to catch the attention of the most qualified buyers as well as serve to discourage some from even making an offer.